khalidl/travelogue/README.md

 # Travelogue
 Travelogue is a small travel inspired Kirby-theme.
-Of course it's not limited to just that, so use it in any way you like.
+It's not limited to just that; use it in any way you like.

 The structure is simple and the docs on the [Kirby website](http://getkirby.com/) will help you well underway should you get stuck.
 Below is a starting guide on how to add an article and how to customize certain elements.